 There were records in place to show that staff responsible for medicines management had been trained and deemed competent.

-It was agreed that the findings of this inspection would be discussed with staff to facilitate the necessary improvements.
+It was agreed that the findings of this inspection would be discussed with staff to facilitate ongoing improvement.

 4.0 Quality Improvement Plan/Areas for Improvement